logo for gold-coast-australia-travel-tips.com

 Be Prepared!

-If you haven't already checked out my whale watching tour review and photos I highly recommend you do.
+If you haven't already checked out my whale watching tour review, what will I see section, photos and videos, I highly recommend you do.
 You will probably spot some of my mistakes which led to the creation of these tips!

 Annie's Top Whale Watching Tips